Uniform Complaint Procedures

 The District will provide an opportunity for complainants and/or representatives to present evidence or information.
 Compliance officers shall maintain a record of each complaint and subsequent related actions, including all information required for compliance with 5 CA Code of Regulations 4631 and 4633.

 Step 1: Filing of Complaint

-- b.
-Any complaint seeking to appeal the decision to expel a student under the criteria of Education Code 48922 must be filed within 20 days of the Board’s vote to expel the student.
-The complaint must indicate the specific basis for the appeal under one or more of the 4 listed criteria of CA Education Code 48922.
+- Any complaint seeking to appeal the governing board’s decision to expel a student under the criteria of CA Education Code 48922 must be filed within 30 days of the Board’s vote to expel the student.
+The complainant must indicate the specific basis for the appeal under one or more of the 4 listed criteria of CA Education Code 48922.

-- g.
-If a complainant is unable to put a complaint in writing due to conditions such as a disability or illiteracy, district staff shall assist him/her in the filing of the complaint.
-(5 CA Code of Regulations 4600)
+- If a complainant is unable to put a complaint in writing due to conditions such as a disability or illiteracy, District staff shall assist him/her in the filing of the complaint.
+(5 CCR 4600).